Solayiwo/my_portfolio/README.md

 - Clone the repository:
     git clone https://github.com/Solayiwo/my_portfolio.git

-    - Navigate to the project directory:
+- Navigate to the project directory: cd my_portfolio
-    ```code
-    cd my_portfolio

 - Open the index.html file in your browser to view the portfolio.